leandromoreira/cdn-up-and-running/README.md

 add_header X-Header AnyValue;
 ```

-The block directive follows the same pattern but instead of a semicolon it ends surrounded by braces.
-A block directive that can also have directives within it, it's known as context.
+The block directive follows the same pattern, but instead of a semicolon, it ends surrounded by braces.
+A block directive can also have directives within it.
+This block is also known as context.

 ```nginx
 # Syntax: <name> <parameters> <block>